Call to Artists

 - No brokers, galleries, or artist representatives are eligible to apply.

-Special Instructions - Provide a completed application (entry) submitted through EntryThingy on the Lakewood Center for the Arts website.
+Provide a completed application submitted through EntryThingy on the Lakewood Center for the Arts website.
 Your application must include:

 For do-it-yourself image formatting, go to Larry Berman’s Jury Images.
-When formatting your images, select 1920x1920 ZAPP™; on the order form under Action.
-ZAPP™ formatted images are accepted by EntryThingy.
+When formatting your images, select 1920x1920 ZAPP™ on the order form under Action.
+ZAPP™–formatted images are accepted by EntryThingy.
 There is no charge for this service.
-However, donations are gladly accepted to keep this service available.
+However, donations are gladly accepted to keep this "free" service available.

-Payment for Application - To ensure that the jury sees your entry, your non-refundable entry fee of $35.00 must be received in the Festival office no later than February 27, 2015 at 5:00 p.m PT
+To ensure that the jury sees your entry, your non-refundable entry fee of $35.00 must be received in the Festival office no later than February 26, 2016.

 Rules of Participation

-- All work displayed must be original, handcrafted work that is similar in style, quality, and process to the work submitted to the jury.
+- Artwork must be original, handcrafted work that is similar in style, quality, and process to the work submitted to the jury.

 - Artists may show artwork only in categories in which they were accepted.
-If you plan, for instance, to show jewelry with your fiber, please enter that jewelry for jurying purposes.
+If you plan, for instance, to show jewelry with your fiber, you must submit an application for that jewelry.

-- Artists may not share their booth with another artist unless he/she has collaborated with the accepted artist.
+- An artist may share a booth with another artist only if both artists have collaborated on every piece of work.
 Both artist names must be included on the application.
-Collaborating artists may submit one application and pay for one booth, if they collaborate on every piece of work.
+Collaborating artists may submit one application and, if accepted, pay for one booth.

-- Artists must display a process statement in their booth including a photo of the artist, and images and description that illustrate the process and materials used to create the work.
+- Artists must display a process statement in their booth including a photo of the artist(s), plus images and a description that illustrate the process and materials used to create the work.
 This statement supports the Festival mission to educate the public about art and has been shown to increase sales.

 - All artwork must be for sale.
 Prices may not be changed after the show has opened.

-- Reproductions of artist’s original work must be clearly marked as such and displayed in a maximum of two bins (see Reproduction Policy below).
+- Reproductions of artist’s original work must be clearly marked as such.
+(See Reproduction Policy below.)
 Artist greeting cards may be displayed in one small tabletop rounder or in a single basket or box on a table.

 - Artists must be present in their booth during show hours.
 They must keep their booth intact during the entire show.
-Volunteers are available to relieve you during the show.
+Volunteers are available to provide short breaks during the show.

-- Artists must provide their own booth tent and display equipment that are of sound construction and capable of withstanding inclement weather and anchored securely to withstand wind gusts.
+- Artists must provide their own booth tent and display equipment that are of sound construction and capable of withstanding inclement weather and wind gusts.
 The Festival recommends standard white pop-up tents with sidewalls.
-Tent rentals are available by arranging with the Curator by May 31, 2015
+Tent rentals are available by arranging with the Curator by May 27, 2016.

 - Any artwork that is not properly labeled or does not meet these requirements will need to be removed from the show.